 For many years our research group has had a particular interest in finding out more about the factors that make some women with bipolar disorder more or less likely to experience episodes of illness in relation to childbirth.

-We are currently carrying out research that we hope will lead to better prediction and treatments for episodes of illness following childbirth in women with bipolar disorder.
+We are currently carrying out research, the BDRN Prospective Study, that we hope will lead to better prediction and treatments for episodes of illness following childbirth in women with bipolar disorder.

 We would be delighted to hear from you if:

 - you have bipolar disorder and are pregnant